BigelowLab/seaweed-spectral-library/Measurement Setup.md

 2. Desiccation - for both Asco and Fucus, we had 1 sample which we measured over the course of the day.
 3. Salad toss - for both Asco and Fucus, we had 1 sample which we mixed by hand between each scan.

+## Bigelow Lab Day (9th December 2021)

+We had two different sets of experiments:

+1. Varying biomass - for both Asco and Fucus, we had 8 samples, each with different biomasses.
+2. Salad toss - for both Asco and Fucus, we had 1 sample which we mixed by hand between each scan.

 **See the `sample_list.csv` file which contains all the sample information for all of the above experiments.**

 # Measurement approach for (almost) all samples